olexiy86/Movie_Genre_Analysis/README.md

+## Python Collection

-# This is collection of my EDA projects performed in Python
+This is collection of my EDA projects performed in Python.